 How to Fix the Most Common iMessage Problems

-The first thing to look out for, is whether your wireless internet or cellular data connection is working.
-Is your WiFi enabled?
-Are you in Airplane mode?
-Open up your “Safari” app and load up a bunch of fresh webpages to see whether you are connected to the internet.
-An internet connection is a prerequisite to texting with iMessage.
-If your browser isn’t working properly, you are most likely experiencing connection problems that are unrelated to iMessage.
+Check your internet connection by opening up your “Safari” app and then load a bunch of fresh webpages to see whether you are connected to the internet.
+Without a stable internet connection texting doesn’t work with iMessage unless you activate “Send as SMS” to send iMessages as text messages.
+If your browser isn’t working properly, you are most likely experiencing WiFi connection problems that are unrelated to iMessage.

 How to check if iMessage is down for everyone

 Most of the time, all of the services will show a green status icon for “operational”.
-The detailed timeline at the bottom of the status page displays any reported problems and their duration.
+The detailed timeline at the bottom of the Apple status page displays any reported problems and their duration.
 If iMessage is among the listed issues, your best bet is to wait until Apple resolves the issue on their side.

-Method 1: Rebooting your iPhone
+Method 1: Reboot your iPhone

-A simple reboot fixes many software problems and temporary hardware glitches.
+A simple iPhone reboot fixes many software problems and temporary hardware glitches.
 Before you try any complicated fixes for iMessage, go ahead and fully restart your iPhone.
 We have a guide that explains how to hard reset your device.
 Here’s a quick description in case you are in a hurry: Press and hold both the Home Button and Power Button on your iPhone until you see the Apple logo.
 Check if iMessage is delivering your text messages after the restart.

-Method 2: Turning off iMessage on every device, then re-enabling it
+Method 2: Restart iMessage on every device

-Some users find it helpful to disable iMessage on all of their iPods, iPhones, iPads and Macs within the settings of iOS and Mac OS X. After re-enabling it on all devices, iMessage tends to fix itself and start working again.
+Some users find it helpful to disable iMessage on all of their iPods, iPhones, iPads and Macs within the settings of iOS and Mac OS.
+After re-enabling it on all devices, iMessage tends to fix itself and start working again.
 This fix is especially relevant if you own multiple Apple products that are connected to the same Apple ID.

 Method 3: Check your Date & Time settings